 Buying Jasmine Tea

-When buying tea consider buying a high-quality loose leaf tea or jasmine pearls.
-If you are choosing to purchase tea bags, look for an organic tea that is scented with jasmine blossoms.
+When buying tea consider buying a high-quality loose-leaf tea or jasmine pearls.
+If you are choosing to purchase tea bags, look for organic tea that is scented with jasmine blossoms.

 Although a high-quality tea can be more expensive, keep in mind that those loose leaves can be re-steeped multiple times saving money in the long run.